internetimagery/photos/README.md

 Initialize working directory as project root.
 Create a configuration file at that location that serves to mark the root, and also provides a space to add custom commands for backups / compression.

 ```
-photos sort
+photos sort <filename> <filename...>
 ```

-Take all loose media in working directory, and add them to a folders named based on their date.
+Take all specified files, and add them to the project, sorted into folders named based on their date.
 Use EXIF where available.

 ```
 photos rename